Search

 Electricity in Bolivia runs on 220 volts/50 Hz.
 The most common electrical sockets accept two prong round-pin plugs such as that used in Europe or North America flat-pin, two prong plugs.
 If in doubt, carry a universal adaptor to cover all your bases.

-Etiquette and Culture
+Culture

 Geography

-Bolivia‘s most striking geographic feature is the Andes mountain range which runs in two chains through the west of the country, separated by the Altiplano, also called the Andean plateau or Bolivian plateau, a broad expanse of windswept mountain plateau which is the largest area of high plateau in the world outside of Tibet.
+Bolivia’s most striking geographic feature is the Andes mountain range.
+The range runs in two chains through the west of the country, separated by the Altiplano, also called the Andean plateau or Bolivian plateau.
+A broad expanse of windswept mountain plateau, it is the largest area of high plateau in the world outside of Tibet.
 The snowy peaks of the Andes give way to Sub-Andean Bolivia with its highland valleys and finally the tropical lowlands in the east and north of the country.
 This part of the country varies from vast, flat scrub land to dense Amazonian jungle.
-In addition to these three geographic regions, Bolivia has some astonishing natural landmarks including the largest salt flats in the world, the highest navigable lake (shared with Peru), towering volcanic peaks and vibrantly coloured lakes.
-It is roughly the same size as Spain and France combined, although with fewer than 10 million people it is significantly less populated.

 History